The 12 Best Peloton Alternative Spin Bikes Under $500

 Now, those of you who prefer your fitness machines to be compatible with Zwift and display all important feedback of your ride will definitely find this magnetic spinning bike to your liking since it allows you to connect to Zwift to fit your needs.
 But its limited user height capacity, along with its limited resistance levels may prove to be off-putting for some indoor cyclists.

 Merach Magnetic Indoor Cycling Exercise Bike

-With a combined seven-magnet magnetic resistance and a belt-driven system, this magnetic resistance exercise bike under $500 provides a workout session like no other!
+With a combined seven-magnet magnetic resistance and a belt-driven system, this magnetic resistance Peloton indoor bike alternative under $500 provides a workout session like no other!
 The frame is incredibly durable and built to last, emitting no neither squeaks nor creaks, even during your high-intensity rides.
 Because of this, your fitness routine will no longer disturb your roommate or the rest of your family.

 Additionally, with Merach indoor bike, you can download the company’s special fitness app, Merach, where you can synchronize your data using the bike’s sensors.
 With this, you can easily track your fitness progress and gain insight into your exercise efficiency.
 It’s also compatible with the Zwift app and Kinomap.
 If you do wish to connect it to the Peloton app or if you want to get more details of your ride, you can connect the bike to QZ application.
 It is a one-time purchase of $5 and has some really awesome features.

 Constructed with a heavy-duty steel frame, this magnetic indoor cycling bike also comes with a 35lbs chromed flywheel, a triangular frame, a two-way adjustable non-slip handlebar, and a four-way upright-style wider seat – incredible features that will allow you to comfortably reach your fitness goals.